Komanda massacre

-The Komanda massacre occurred on 27 July 2025, when ISIL-affiliated Allied Democratic Force (ADF-Buluku) rebels attacked the Saint Anuarite Catholic church in Komanda, Zunguluka district, Irumu territory in central Ituri province, Democratic Republic of the Congo (DRC).
+The Komanda massacre (French: Massacre de Komanda, Swahili: Mauaji ya Komanda) occurred on 27 July 2025, when Islamic State-affiliated (IS) Allied Democratic Forces (ADF-Baluku) rebels attacked the Saint Anuarite Catholic church in Komanda, Zunguluka district, Irumu territory in central Ituri province, Democratic Republic of the Congo (DRC).
 The attack occurred in the middle of the night, during which ADF rebels targeted a night vigil.
-Between 43-50 Congolese civilians were killed, with credible estimates listing 43 deaths, including 19 women, 15 men, and nine children.
-(Note: Some initial reports claimed higher death counts, while others reported the correct number of deaths.)
+Between 43 and 50 Congolese civilians were killed, with credible estimates listing 43 deaths, including 19 women, 15 men, and nine children.
+(Note: Some initial reports claimed higher death counts including the United Nations and Prensa Latina.
+Others reported the correct number of deaths including Al Jazeera, Reuters, MONUSCO, TRT World, a later United Nations release, and ACLED.)

+The attack drew significant domestic and international attention, including statements coming from Pope Leo XIV, the Episcopal Conference of the Democratic Republic of the Congo (CENCO), the United Nations' (UN) peacekeeping force in the DRC (MONUSCO), the UN Security Council (UNSC), and others.
+The DRC's armed forces (FARDC) and MONUSCO were rapidly deployed to the town to maintain security, aid in burying deceased victims of the attacks, and provide medical support.

 Background

-In 2024, the ADF committed the highest number of civilian killings in the DRC.

-Motives
+Motives and premonitions of violence

+July was a particularly bloody month for killings at the hands of ADF militants.
+Prior to the massacre, 30 incidents of violence were recorded around Komanda, 15 of which were claimed by the ADF.
+Earlier in the month, the ADF had perpetrated the killings of 82 or more civilians throughout Ituri and North Kivu.
+In response, UPDF forces of Operation Shujaa executed a bombing pressure campaign in the forests of Mambasa and along the axis towards Komanda.
-The motive for the attack is ultimately unclear, but is believed to stem from retaliatory efforts in response to the escalated bombing campaign led by Armed Forces of the Democratic Republic of the Congo (FARDC) and Uganda People's Defense Force (UPDF) in their joint Operation Shujaa.

-Lt.
-Jules Ngongo, the Congolese army's spokesman for the Ituri province believed the attack was intended to divert attention from the increased efforts of the army.
-Onesphore Sematumba, a Congo analyst at the International Crisis Group, instead argued that “these joint operations have only succeeded in dispersing the ADF without really protecting civilians from their wrathful reprisals" and believes that "the ADF is taking more or less the advantage of the Congolese army’s and international diplomacy’s focus on the M23 further south without attracting too much attention.”
+The motive for the attack is ultimately unclear, but is believed to stem from retaliatory efforts in response to the escalated bombing campaign led by the joint forces of Operation Shujaa.
+Lieutenant Jules Ngongo, the Congolese army's spokesman for the Ituri province, believed the attack was intended to divert attention from the increased efforts of the army.
+Onesphore Sematumba, a Congo analyst at the International Crisis Group, instead argued that "these joint operations have only succeeded in dispersing the ADF without really protecting civilians from their wrathful reprisals" and believes that "the ADF is taking more or less the advantage of the Congolese army's and international diplomacy's focus on the M23 further south without attracting too much attention."